zack-cpp/CoppeliaSim/README.md

 - This project use CoppeliaSim 4.1.0
-- This project provide mobile robot that can be controlled by GUI.
-- Robot and the wheels are imported from Fusion 360 design
+- The robot parts are imported from Fusion 360 design